CriminalPancake/void-stranger-ap/README.md

 ThatOneGuy - For making the Manual Void Stranger AP Implementation

-Rayze - For sticking around and bouncing ideas around with me from the start
+Rayze - For adding location groups to the apworld for plando support, and brainstorming ideas

 Leonarth - For helping a massive amount with the gamemaker net code side of things (and of course working on that library in the first place!)